-Today I’m sharing a healthier version of one of my favourite cookies, which are the classic Italian biscotti.
-First time I tried a homemade almond biscotti was few years ago when we were having a cappuccino at my husband’s uncle coffee shop in Montreal.
+Today, I’m sharing a lighter version of one of my favorite cookies, which is the classic Italian biscotti.
+The first time I tried a homemade almond biscotti was a few years ago when we were having a cappuccino at my husband’s uncle’s coffee shop in Montreal.

-These Chocolate Almond Biscotti Cookies are made with almond flour, coconut flour, natural sweetener, sugar-free dried cranberries and sugar-free chocolate chips too.
-And believe me, these low-carb biscotti cookies came out as good as the traditional biscotti, especially with the chocolate drizzle on top.
+These Chocolate Almond Biscotti Cookies are made with almond flour, coconut flour, natural sweetener, dried cranberries, and sugar-free chocolate chips.

 Ingredients to Make These Chocolate Almond Biscotti Cookies

-To make this Chocolate Almond Biscotti Cookies recipe, you’ll need only few ingredients and here they are:
+To make this Chocolate Almond Biscotti Cookies recipe, you’ll need only a few ingredients, and here they are:

 - Almond flour